Health Library

 The type of surgery depends on the type of problem.
 Outpatient procedures may be used to alter the growth of the limb.
 This is often done through small incisions.
 If an outpatient procedure is done, your child can continue with most regular activities.

 Other times, surgery may be very involved and require the use of an external device that is attached to the limb with pins and wires.
 This device may be left on for months to correct the deformity or lengthen the leg.
-If this type of surgery is required, your child will be making weekly visits to Cincinnati Children's.
+If this type of surgery is required, your child will have weekly visits with a specialist.

 If your child has a significant deformity or length inequality, call the Limb Lengthening and Reconstruction Center at Cincinnati Children's for a consultation.

 It is best to have a doctor see your child early, before the problem has a chance to progress.
-If evaluated late, the problem becomes more difficult to treat, often making it difficult to completely correct the deformity or leg length issue.
+If evaluated late, the problem becomes harder to treat, often making it difficult to correct the deformity or leg length.

 Who treats this.